ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 SELECT 1 FROM information_schema.tables WHERE sleep(6);
 ```

-As of MariaDB 10.1.2, you can set single statement timeouts with
+To set for a single statement, use

 ```sql
 SET STATEMENT max_statement_time=5 FOR